NitorCreations/threadlocal-aws/README.md

 Different accounts can be used by creating sessions towards the accounts and passing them to the threadlocal function.

+## Where not to use

+All of the created resources are stored for the lifetime of the program so it is only a good idea to use in places where the lifetime of the program is limited.
+Also an environment with lots of threads combined with a long lifetime like some web development frameworks is not a good idea.

 ## Usage

 ### Resource